Looking for alternatives to Udemy?

 #3 Get Started For Free

-As I already mentioned with Thinkific you can get started for free and you don’t even need to give up your credit card information.
+As I mentioned, with Thinkific, you can get started for free without giving up your credit card information.

-However, you can only create 3 courses on the free plan but once you do have three courses you’ll like be earning enough to switch to one of the paid plans.
+However, you can only create three courses on the free plan, but once you do have three courses, you’ll like be earning enough to switch to one of the paid plans.

 Cons of Thinkific